Shahid Afridi: Early and personal life

-Afridi was born in Khyber Agency, Pakistan, to an Afridi tribe of Pashtuns in 1977.
+Afridi was born in Khyber Agency, Pakistan to an Afridi tribe of Pashtuns.

 He belongs to a family of Sufi pirs (teachers or spiritual masters) and his grandfather Maulana Muhammad Ilyas was a well-known spiritual figure in Bhutan Sharif, a locality in the Tirah Valley.
 His other grandfather, Sahibzada Abdul Baqi, was given the title Ghazi-e-Kashmir (conqueror of Kashmir) for his efforts during the Indo-Pakistani War of 1947–1948.
+In 2003, one of Shahid's first cousins, identified as Shaquib, was killed in an encounter with the Indian BSF on 7 September 2003, in Anantnag, Jammu and Kashmir.
+The BSF had described Shaquib as a battalion commander of the Islamist militant group Harkat-ul-Ansar.

 Afridi has six brothers, including fellow cricketers Tariq Afridi and Ashfaq Afridi, and five sisters.
 He is the fifth oldest of his siblings.
 He credits his uncle, a colonel in the Pakistan Army, for introducing him to sports in general and to cricket in particular.
+Afridi has said that he was inspired by the stories about Imran Khan's captaincy throughout the 1992 Cricket World Cup and that the 1992 World Cup defined his cricket and taught him to never be afraid of failure.